chinmay1p/AI-Lecture-Summarizer/README.md

 This project is an end-to-end pipeline that automatically summarizes video lectures.
 It ingests a video file, uses computer vision to extract and read text from presentation slides, and then leverages a Large Language Model (LLM) to generate a concise, structured summary.

-This pipeline was developed as a project for a "Computer Vision with Deep Learning" course, applying core concepts such as image processing, CNN-based feature extraction, and transfer learning.

 ## Features